pabloargote/pabloargote.github.io/_pages/publications.md

 ## Work in Progress

-"From Fraternity to Xenophobia: The Formation of Attitudes Toward Immigration in Colombia", with Sarah Daly (Conditionally Accepted in International Interactions).

 "Understanding the Impact of South-South Migration", with Lucas Perelló (Revise and resubmit in the Journal of International Migration and Integration).